 The first thing I did, after laughing at the “battrty” typo in the front page banner, was check the WHOIS information at https://lookup.icann.org/.

-Meaning, the domain name for this store (e.g. scam-store.com) did not exist 3 days ago.
+Looking specifically at the registry creation date, the domain name for this store (e.g. scam-store.com) did not exist 3 days ago.
 The domain and website popped up quickly out of nowhere.
 This is a huge “this is a scam store!” red flag.